 Nara in 1 Day

 We spent one day in Nara, visiting from our base in nearby Kyoto.
 Nara, Japan’s first permanent capital, is famous for its temple containing a large Buddha statue.
-And its park full of deer.
-It is just 26 miles south of Kyoto, thus a popular day trip.
+And its park full of friendly deer.
+This charming city is just 26 miles south of Kyoto, thus a popular day trip.

 How to get to Nara

-It’s a 45 minute train ride to Nara on the aptly named Nara Line, which is included in our JR Rail Pass.
+It’s a 45 minute train ride from Kyoto to Nara on the aptly named Nara Line, which is included in the JR Rail Pass.

 Nara JR Station